RECEIVE UPDATES & SALE OFFERS

 Chapman trained at the North Carolina Canine Center and opened her Endless Pool facility to ailing dogs in July 2003.
 She's been a member of the International Association of Canine Professionals ever since.

-For being a canine aquatic therapy pioneer, Chapman has earned our respect and gratitude … as well as a tail-wag and a big lick on the face.
+For being a pioneer in canine aquatic therapy, Chapman has earned our respect and gratitude … as well as a tail-wag and a big lick on the face.